konstructio/kubefirst-docs/CONTRIBUTING.md

 ### Versioning

 Docusaurus manages [documentation versions](https://docusaurus.io/docs/versioning), which we started to use since the v2.0.0 release.
-It means that every time we release a new version (minor or major only) of kubefirst, we need to freeze the `next` documentation, meaning the documentation updated in the `docs` directory, into a versioned one inside the `versioned_docs\version-X.X` folder.
-To generate a new version, run the [Create a new docs version](https://github.com/kubefirst/docs/actions/workflows/release.yml) GitHub Actions workflow, and enter the desired version number.
+It means that every time we release a new version (minor or major only) of Kubefirst, we need to freeze the `next` documentation, meaning the documentation updated in the `docs` directory, into a versioned one inside the `versioned_docs\version-X.X` folder.
+To generate a new version, run the [Create a new docs version](https://github.com/konstructio/docs/actions/workflows/release.yml) GitHub Actions workflow, and enter the desired version number.
 It will create a pull request with the new version for you.

 ## Help

-If you need help in your kubefirst journey as a contributor, please join our [Slack Community](https://kubefirst.io/slack).
+If you need help in your Kubefirst journey as a contributor, please join our [Slack Community](https://konstruct.io/slack).
 We have the `#contributors` channel where you can ask any questions or get help with anything contribution-related.
 For support as a user, please ask in the `#helping-hands` channel, or directly to @fharper (Fred in Slack), our Developer Advocate.